 Laser Cataract Surgery at Specialty Eye Institute

 The doctors at Specialty Eye Institute revolutionize the patient care experience by utilizing a highly-accurate, FDA-approved custom laser to create a precise incision during your cataract surgery.
-Coupled with the expert skills of our highly-trained ophthalmologists, this not only treats your clouded vision but also reduces the effects of astigmatism ten times more than the manual techniques used at other neighboring eye clinics.
+Coupled with the expert skills of our highly-trained ophthalmologists, the cataract treatment will eliminate your clouded vision.
+In addition, the treatment reduces the effects of astigmatism ten times more than the manual techniques used at other neighboring eye clinics.

 Find out more about our laser cataract treatment by calling (877) 852-8463 or filling out a consultation request form.
 Our team of doctors offers laser cataract surgery and treatments in areas such as Toledo, Kalamazoo, Lansing, Ann Arbor, and Jackson.
 Together, we can take the first step toward a cataract treatment solution tailored to you.